palldas/ShelBot/README.md

 Instructions:

 When the program first starts; the user will see a loading page.
 Once it is loaded, the user will be taken to a programming window.
 In the window, there will be a link to a tutorial, as well as a button that takes the user to more tutorials when clicked, and a close button that closes the tutorial when clicked.

 At the top of the window, there are two buttons: file and help.
 Clicking File will bring up a menu with options Open, Save, About (which opens a popup with information about the program, and Exit.
 Under help, the button “report a bug” links to a google form.

 Under the file and help bar, there are 4 tabs: Code, Sounds, Control, and Tutorial.
 Clicking each takes the user to a different window.

 The program automatically opens to Code, the program window.
 On the left side of the program, there is a menu containing the options: Motion, Control, Events, Operators, and Sound.
 Clicking any of these will open to its left a list of commands/blocks under that category.
 Next to that is a blank screen, which will contain the code, and to the very right, a humanoid.

 The user can drag and drop blocks from the menu onto the blank screen to add the commands of the blocks to the code.
 To remove a block, drag it to the trash icon under the blocks or to the section you got it from.
 To clear the code screen of all blocks, click the trash icon.
 The green flag at the top will run the user’s constructed program, while the red hexagon will stop it and reset the humanoid to its starting state.

 In the tab Sound, the center contains several labeled buttons.
 Each plays a unique sound when pressed.
 To the right, there are two buttons.
 The first, Upload, when clicked, will open a finder window that allows the user to upload audio files, which will then show up as a button in the center.
 The second button, TextToSpeech, opens a pop up with a textbox.
 The text entered in the box will be converted into audio, again added as a button in the center.

-In the Control[b] Tab the user has options to choose between 4 different modes the robot can be controlled in.
-These are teleop mode in which the user can connect xbox or nintendo joycons to control the robot manually, autonomous mode where the robot will control itself and Shelby and Taylor mode where the robot will act like Mr. Shelby or Mr. Taylor
+In the Control Tab the user has options to choose between 4 different modes the robot can be controlled in.
+These are teleop mode in which the user can connect xbox or nintendo joycons to control the robot manually, autonomous mode where the robot will control itself and Shelby and Taylor mode where the robot will act like Mr. Shelby or Mr. Taylor.

 The Tutorials tab has buttons that link to tutorial videos when pressed.

 Features List:

 Must-have Features: